Typing is strict: You cannot put a round peg in a square hole.

 These constraints protect against the program manipulating a value in ways that make no sense or could be harmful, due to acting as if the value has a different meaning than it actually does.

-That said, Cone can handle certain type mismatches safely by implicitly coercing or converting a value from one type to another.
-Implicit conversion and coercion improves flexibility and can make code easier to write and more concise.
+That said, Cone can handle certain type mismatches safely by explicitly or implicitly coercing or converting a value from one type to another.
+Conversion and coercion improve flexibility and can make code easier to write and more concise.

 Type conversion happens whenever a value of one type is transformed to an "equivalent" value of another type.
 A common example of this would be serializing some encoded data value (like a number) into human-readable characters (e.g., converting the integer 1 to the text "1").

 In most cases, the type conversion of a value is explicitly requested as part of the expression.
 Since the purpose of a constructor is to create a new value of a specific type, defining a new constructor for each source value type (e.g., +Text(1)) is a straightforward approach.
 Alternatively, it can be more convenient to define a method for the source type able to return the conversion of the object's value to the desired type (e.g., 1.toText).